Treatment of Lead-Exposed Children

 Dr. Rogan's NIEHS oral history described the TLC trial as a success:

-“We went to where you might imagine we went.
-Where was the other centers?
+"We went to where you might imagine we went.
+Where were the other centers?
 Philly, Newark, Baltimore, and Cincinnati.
-We followed 780 kids, half of whom had gotten Succimer, half of whom got placebo… We lowered their blood leads pretty dramatically, and we changed their IQs not at all.”
+We followed 780 kids, half of whom had gotten Succimer, half of whom got placebo… We lowered their blood leads pretty dramatically, and we changed their IQs not at all."

 "That study ended drug treatment, which had been being promoted as something that you ought to do to these kids.
 It also stopped the idea of what we call secondary prevention… and moved the attention back to primary prevention, not letting them get exposed to lead in the first place."

-—Walter J. Rogan, MD, NIEHS Oral History, 2016
+— Walter J. Rogan, MD, NIEHS Oral History, 2016

 The U.S. Preventive Services Task Force published its recommendation on screening for elevated blood lead levels in children and pregnant women.
-The accompanying evidence review identified TLC as the only randomized controlled trial of chelation at lower blood lead levels and found “insufficient evidence” for treatment.
-The USPSTF gave screening an “I” statement—meaning it could not determine whether the benefits outweigh the harms—for children without obvious risk factors.
+The accompanying evidence review identified TLC as the only randomized controlled trial of chelation at lower blood lead levels and found "insufficient evidence" for treatment.
+The USPSTF gave screening an "I" statement — meaning it could not determine whether the benefits outweigh the harms — for children without obvious risk factors.
 TLC was the evidentiary centerpiece.

 The result is a treatment gap.
-The CDC’s current reference value is 3.5 µg/dL—the level at which a child is considered to have “elevated” blood lead.
+The CDC's current reference value is 3.5 µg/dL — the level at which a child is considered to have "elevated" blood lead.
 The chelation threshold is 45 µg/dL.
 Between those two numbers, there is no recommended medical intervention.
-A child with a blood lead level of 40 µg/dL—more than ten times the reference value—receives the same pharmacological treatment as a child with a level of 4: none.
+A child with a blood lead level of 40 µg/dL — more than ten times the reference value — receives the same pharmacological treatment as a child with a level of 4: none.

-This policy framework rests on a single trial—a trial that returned children to lead-contaminated homes where lead dust levels rebounded to precleaning values within three to six months (Campbell 2003), failed to sustain the blood lead separation it was powered to detect—the gap between treatment and placebo groups largely closed by week 30 (TLC Group 2000, Figure 1), never analyzed iron status as an effect modifier, withheld electronic adherence data, and never tested for treatment-by-site interactions despite massive differences in environmental intervention across its four clinical centers.
+This policy framework rests on a single trial — a trial that returned children to lead-contaminated homes where lead dust levels rebounded to pre-cleaning values within three to six months (Campbell 2003), failed to sustain the blood lead separation it was powered to detect — the gap between treatment and placebo groups largely closed by week 30 (TLC Group 2000, Figure 1), never analyzed iron status as an effect modifier, withheld electronic adherence data, and never tested for treatment-by-site interactions despite massive differences in environmental intervention across its four clinical centers.

 628 of 780 enrolled children were exposed to lead-contaminated multivitamin supplements distributed by the trial itself (Rogan 1999).
 83% of succimer-treated children required retreatment after the first course (TLC Group 2000).
+Each of the trial's documented limitations — ongoing environmental exposure, unmonitored iron status, inadequate treatment endpoint, unmonitored adherence, contaminated supplements — would, if present, reduce the probability of detecting a treatment effect.

 Clinical guidance regarding the management of lead-exposed children was largely based on guidance from the CDC (1985) and the American Academy of Pediatrics (1987).
-These statements recommended initiating chelation therapy in children with BLLs >55 µg/dL and clinical discretion between 25 and 55 µg/dL—a range which directly reflected the CDC’s definition of an elevated BLL (≥25 µg/dL).
+These statements recommended initiating chelation therapy in children with BLLs >55 µg/dL and clinical discretion between 25 and 55 µg/dL — a range which directly reflected the CDC's definition of an elevated BLL (≥25 µg/dL).
 However, by 1990, new research showed IQ loss occurred as low as 10 µg/dL, raising concerns among clinicians as to whether the current recommended thresholds for intervention were sufficiently protective.

-Another controversial recommendation was that prior to chelating children with BLLs below 55 µg/dL, clinicians should use EDTA provocation tests—in which a single intravenous (IV) dose of chelator is followed by urinary lead measurement to estimate ‘chelatable lead’.
+Another controversial recommendation was that prior to chelating children with BLLs below 55 µg/dL, clinicians should use EDTA provocation tests — in which a single intravenous (IV) dose of chelator is followed by urinary lead measurement to estimate 'chelatable lead'.
 Despite their widespread use, these tests had limited diagnostic value, and animal studies suggested single EDTA doses might paradoxically increase brain lead concentrations, intensifying safety concerns and confusion among clinicians.

-The three primary pharmacological agents in use at the time included dimercaprol (BAL)—administered via a painful intramuscular injection in peanut oil solution; calcium disodium EDTA–administered by IV; and D-penicillamine—an orally administered off-label drug approved for Wilson Disease but found to be somewhat effective at increasing urinary lead excretion.
+The three primary pharmacological agents in use at the time included dimercaprol (BAL) — administered via a painful intramuscular injection in peanut oil solution; calcium disodium EDTA — administered by IV; and D-penicillamine — an orally administered off-label drug approved for Wilson Disease but found to be somewhat effective at increasing urinary lead excretion.
 Each of the drugs in use carried unique risks, which were gradually coming to light through emerging studies and clinical experience.
 The 1985 CDC statement identified succimer (DMSA; dimercaptosuccinic acid) as a promising new, but unapproved, oral chelator.

 In light of the disarray and lack of consensus among clinicians, in 1990, the Health Resources and Services Administration funded a national survey to determine current chelation practices being used at U.S. academic hospitals.
 The survey revealed widespread variability in treatment thresholds at levels as low as 20 µg/dL.
 Succimer, the oral compound mentioned in the 1985 CDC statement, was utilized by only one clinic participating in a special project as it awaited FDA approval.